pkulak/matui/README.md

 Modal UIs can be a bit overwhelming, but thankfully chat isn't terribly complicated.
 Especially if you don't implement too many features.

+Commands starting with `:` are entered by pressing `:` in the chat window, then typing the command name (without the colon) into the prompt.

 | Key    | Description                                            |
 |--------|--------------------------------------------------------|
 | Space  | Show the room switcher.                                |